Skip to Main Content

 What Abnormal Results Mean

 A positive test means that you are infected with SARS-CoV-2.
 You may or may not have symptoms of COVID-19, the illness caused by the virus.
 Whether you have symptoms or not, you can still spread the illness to others.
-You should isolate yourself in your home and learn how to protect others from developing COVID-19.
-You should stay at home and away from others until you meet the guidelines for ending home isolation.
+You should stay at home away from others until your symptoms are better, and you are free of fever for at least 24 hours (without taking fever-reducing medicine).
+Continue to take precautions for another 5 days to protect others from developing COVID-19.

 References

 Centers for Disease Control and Prevention website.
-Interim guidelines for collecting, handling, and testing clinical specimens from persons for COVID-19. www.cdc.gov/coronavirus/2019-ncov/lab/guidelines-clinical-specimens.html.
-Updated July 8, 2020.
-Accessed July 22, 2020.
+COVID-19: Interim guidelines for collecting and handling of clinical specimens for COVID-19 testing. www.cdc.gov/covid/hcp/clinical-care/clinical-specimen-guidelines.html.
+Updated June 4, 2024.
+Accessed July 24, 2024.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright ©2019 A.D.A.M., Inc., as modified by University of California San Francisco.
 Any duplication or distribution of the information contained herein is strictly prohibited.